rust-lang/rfcs/active/0000-allocator.md

         /// Extends or shrinks the allocation referenced by `old_ptr`
         /// to hold at least `new_len` instances of `T`.
         ///
+        /// `old_ptr` must have previously been provided via this allocator.
+        ///
         /// The `old_len` must *fit* the block referenced by
         /// `old_ptr`.
 (As a special case of the preceding sentence,